 As discussed, evidence supports the notion that the alcohol industry profits are dependent on excessive drinking.
-The result is that binge drinking accounts for a considerable share of alcohol industry profits, especially at the lower end of the market, where profit is derived from volume rather than premium brands.
+The result is that binge drinking accounts for a considerable share of alcohol industry profits, especially at the lower end of the market, where profit is derived from volumes rather than premium brands.

 The overwhelming benefit in the alcohol sector accrues to major players: large manufacturers, distributors, retailers and their shareholders.
-SABMiller, even before the take-over by AB InBev, to form the world's largest beer company, had a net income of US\$3,65 billion, approximately R40,15 billion80, in 2014 and was a multi-national with its primary listing on the London Stock Exchange rather than in South Africa.81 Distell, the country's major wine and spirits producer, had a net income
+SABMiller, even before the take-over by AB InBev, to